A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections: Details of the Statistical Analysis

 \section{Details of the Statistical Analysis}

-We observe in Figure \eqref{fig:contours} that when combining the BAO$+$PCMB datasets, either alone or with other data samples, the distribution for the parameter $B$ exhibits a plateau followed by a sharp peak at the right edge of the sample range.
-To improve visualization, we produced two types of plots: first, we plotted the frequency versus $\ln{\mathcal{L}}$, and second, $\ln{\mathcal{L}}$ versus $\log_{10}B$.
-These are presented in Figures \eqref{fig:histALL} and \eqref{fig:histPCMB_BAO}.

-In Figure \eqref{fig:histALL}, we present the plots for the combined dataset of PP, PCMB, BAO, and CCs.
-In the left panel, displaying frequency versus $\ln{\mathcal{L}}$, we observe that the distribution possesses two peaks, characterizing a bimodal distribution.
-We notice that the most frequent peak, around $\ln{\mathcal{L}} \approx -719$, is close to the distribution's median; however, it does not represent the maximum likelihood value (best fit) of $\ln{\mathcal{L}} \approx -715$, which is found in the second peak.
-The right panel illustrates the manifestation of this second peak in the relationship between $\ln{\mathcal{L}}$ and $\log_{10}B$, where we observe a sharp tip at the end of the sample.
-The same discussion extends to Figure \eqref{fig:histPCMB_BAO}, where we present similar plots but specifically for the analysis of PCMB$+$BAO.
-In this case, we observe that the second peak is less populated compared to the second peak in Figure \eqref{fig:histALL}.

-We calculated the reduced chi-squared value, $\chi^2_{\nu}$, for each data sample analyzed for the proposed IDE model and for the standard model.
-The values are listed in Table \eqref{tab:chired}.
-We observe that for the full combination of datasets (PP $+$ PCMB $+$ BAO $+$ CCs), the Interaction Dark Energy (IDE) model yields a $\chi^2_{\nu}$ of $0.8805$, which is highly comparable to the value obtained for the $\Lambda$CDM model ($0.8796$).
-This suggests that the IDE model provides a statistical fit of similar quality to the standard model when all data sets are considered simultaneously.However, when analyzing the datasets individually, distinct behaviors emerge.
-For the BAO dataset alone, the IDE model presents a significantly higher reduced chi-squared value ($1.5050$) compared to $\Lambda$CDM ($1.1426$), indicating a tension between the IDE model and the BAO data.
-This tension persists in the BAO$+$PCMB combination, where the IDE model again shows a poorer fit ($1.7362$) compared to the standard model ($1.3379$).
-Conversely, for the PP and CCs datasets, both individually and in combination, the performance of the IDE model is nearly identical to that of $\Lambda$CDM, with $\chi^2_{\nu}$ values remaining well below unity, indicating a good fit to these specific observations.
+We calculated the reduced chi-squared value, $\chi^2_{\nu}$, for each data combination analyzed, for both the proposed IDE model and the standard F$\Lambda$CDM model.
+The values are listed in Table \ref{tab:chired}.
+For the full combination of datasets (PP $+$ $\ell_A$ $+$ BAO $+$ CCs), the IDE model yields $\chi^2_{\nu}=0.8756$, marginally below the value obtained for the $\Lambda$CDM model ($0.8793$); the two models therefore provide fits of essentially identical quality when all datasets are combined.
+The same near-degeneracy is observed for the late-time combinations PP $+$ CCs, PP $+$ $\ell_A$ $+$ CCs, and PP $+$ BAO $+$ CCs, for which the IDE and $\Lambda$CDM values differ only at the third decimal place and remain well below unity, indicating a good fit to these observations.
+The only combination for which the IDE model fits appreciably worse than $\Lambda$CDM is BAO $+$ $\ell_A$, with $\chi^2_{\nu}=1.1247$ against $0.9349$; this mild residual {indicates a weaker fit for} the background-only BAO $+$ $\ell_A$ combination to accommodate the interaction, and it is washed out once the supernova and cosmic-chronometer data are included, the full combination recovering a fit fully comparable to $\Lambda$CDM.